What can we help you find?

 Electronic copies can be downloaded any time via the links provided in your decision email.
 Hard copy reprints are available for $25 each and can be ordered directly from your facility’s MY ABC account.

 Privileging refers to giving an individual permission or ‘privileges’ to engage in specified clinical activities.
 ABC defines how a credentialed person may be allowed, under supervision, to provide items and services outside of their scope of practice.
 That privileging process is described in detail in the ABC Orthotic, Prosthetic and Pedorthic Scope of Practice.
+For the Mastectomy-only specific privileging guidelines, please refer to the Mastectomy Scope of Practice.

 Certain patient care tasks can be delegated to non-credentialed individuals.
-The new definition for Support Personnel details what aspects of patient care can be delegated to non-credentialed persons.
+The definition for Support Personnel details what aspects of patient care can be delegated to non-credentialed persons.
 For more information, refer to the definition of Support Personnel.

 No. Off-the-shelf items can be provided by any staff member; no certification is required.
 Any item that has ‘off-the-shelf’ in the Medicare HCPCS L-code descriptor is considered an off-the-shelf item.
 This does not include diabetic HCPCS codes (e.g., A5500).